In Oracle Data Redaction, the data in a protected table or view. An example of actual data could be the number

 SELECT FIRST_NAME, LAST_NAME, SALARY FROM HR.EMPLOYEES WHERE SALARY > 16000 ORDER BY SALARY DESC; FIRST_NAME LAST_NAME SALARY -------------------- ------------------------- ---------- Steven King 24000 Neena Kochhar 17000 Lex De Haan 17000

 A general term for any container that stores encryption keys, such as Transparent Data Encryption keys and other encrypted data.
 In previous releases, this container was referred to as a wallet, which is specific to Oracle.
-Starting with Oracle Database 12c release 12.1, the term changed to keystore to encompass non-Oracle Database encryption key containers, such as hardware security modules.
+Starting with Oracle Database 12c release 12.1, the term changed to keystore to encompass non-Oracle Database encryption key containers, such as external key managers.

 local auto-login software keystore